-5.3.5.1 Establishing an Online Poll
+5.3.5.2 Establishing an Online Poll

-The Secretariat establishes polls to allow the CMC and CESG to vote on proposed resolutions.

-The Secretariat announces new polls via e-mail messages to the CMC and CESG e-mail lists.
-The e-mail announcement

-- identifies the poll in which the CMC or CESG is being asked to participate; - provides a link to the location of the online poll; - designates the closure date of the poll.

-NOTE - Future polling procedures may allow ADs and WG chairs to initiate polls to decide Area and WG issues.
+- 5.3.5.2.1 The Secretariat shall establish polls to allow the CMC and CESG to vote on proposed resolutions. - 5.3.5.2.2 The Secretariat shall announce new polls via e-mail to the CMC and CESG e-mail lists.
+The e-mail announcement shall - identify the poll in which the CMC or CESG is being asked to participate; - provide a link to the location of the online poll; - designate the closure date of the poll. - NOTE Future polling procedures may allow ADs and WG chairs to initiate polls to decide Area and WG issues.

-5.3.5.2 Responding to an Online Poll
+5.3.5.3 Responding to an Online Poll